Take the stress out of travelling—use our range of journey planning features to help you get around.

-Enter an address, landmark, stop name or stop ID, and it'll give you a list of stops that are close by.
+Enter an address, landmark, stop name or stop ID for list of nearby stops and routes servicing that stop today.

 You can zoom in and out of the map to show more or less stops, and click on a stop name for more information.

 If you're using a mobile device, you can click the 'current location' icon to find the nearest stops using your GPS coordinates.

 The stop timetable shows all services departing within the next 90 minutes, including real-time, where available.
 Selecting a specific trip will also show service updates.